Privy digging: Locating the privy vault

 When a property is determined to be old enough to have had an outhouse somewhere within its original boundaries, probing and test digging are the common methods for finding it.
-The basic probe is made of spring steel and between 4’ and 6’ feet in length.
+The basic probe is made of spring steel and between 4’ and 6’ in length.
 Many variations exist and each locale being probed has its own peculiarities regarding which equipment and what techniques should be applied.
 Adept privy diggers develop considerable skill interpreting the faint residues which come up on the end of a probe and the subtle noise variations encountered while sliding it in and out of the ground.

 Test digging involves making a small hole, and going down a few feet, to determine that a probe reading is accurate.
 Once something other than dirt and rocks are being encountered and man-made objects are buried deeply in a particular spot, the outline of the privy is carefully excavated.
 This can take hours or days depending on its size and the materials being dug through.
 Dug dirt or “fluff” as it is sometimes called, is systematically removed from the hole by shoveling.
 Deeper holes require a rope and bucket setup and sometimes a tripod mechanism to assist with the removal of material.